-A voluntary staff survey (n=90) was carried out to estimate the emissions from employee commuting.
+A voluntary staff survey (n=69) was carried out to estimate the emissions from employee commuting.
 Given that the survey was voluntary, and participants were not randomised there maybe be some bias towards those who are environmentally conscious.
-With that in mind, the response rate was high, and the sample size was roughly 73% of the full-time employees.
+With that in mind, the response rate was high, and the sample size was roughly 46% of the full-time employees.
 Emissions factors for each mode of commute was sourced from MfE (2020).
-The quality of this data is satisfactory (E2).
+The quality of this data is considered to be satisfactory (E2).